 The following sections describe how to use these utility options to monitor sbspaces.
+For more information about oncheck and onstat, see the IBM Informix Administrator's Reference.

 Monitoring sbspaces with oncheck -cS

 The oncheck -cS option checks smart-large-object extents and the sbspace partitions in the user-data area.